 The Group is in the process of making an assessment of what the impact of these amendments and new standards is expected to be in the period of initial application.
-The directors of the Company hence concluded that the adoption of them is unlikely to have a significant impact on the consolidated financial statements.
+So far it has concluded that the adoption of them is unlikely to have a significant impact on the consolidated financial statements.

-4. MATERIAL ACCOUNTING POLICY INFORMATION
+4. SIGNIFICANT ACCOUNTING POLICIES